MUON-CFD/SOMAR/docs/sphinx/source/amr_primer.rst

 What gets refined?
 ------------------

 Part of the difficulty with AMR is correctly identifying underresolved patches of the domain.
-There are several black-box solutions that are commonly used.
+There are several solutions that are commonly used.
 These include, but are not limited to, calculating

 - undivided differences of state variables,
 - vorticity, and